- About GSN

 That the precision of GSN’s reporting suggests to some that the newsletter is a hub of powerful forces’ intelligence downloads is flattering.
 However, the reality is rather more banal – and, indeed, financially constrained.
 It is the product of a small group of journalists working as hard as they can.

-GSN is produced by highly experience journalists, whose reporting is informed by professional correspondents based on the ground, the majority of whom request anonymity given the sensitivity of GSN’s content.
+GSN is produced by highly experienced journalists, whose reporting is informed by professional correspondents based on the ground, the majority of whom request anonymity given the sensitivity of GSN’s content.

-GSN's core editorial staff (listed below) are supported by correspondents dedicated to reporting and understanding the region, with a frankness that means anonymity is often essential.
+GSN's core editorial staff are supported by correspondents dedicated to reporting and understanding the region, with a frankness that means anonymity is often essential.

 All correspondents are paid at a standard lineage rate – as with everything at GSN, financed from subscriptions by a genuinely independent institution that functions without advertising, sponsors or anonymous backers.